Saybrook College: Buildings and architecture

-Saybrook's freshmen were housed in Lanman-Wright Hall and Bingham Hall on Old Campus (as were the freshmen of Pierson College).
-Lanman-Wright Hall was designed by William Adams Delano and constructed in 1912.
-Starting in the fall of 2011, Saybrook's freshmen are now housed in Vanderbilt Hall.

 Arms and badge

 The arms of Saybrook College are the quartering of the arms of William Fiennes, 1st Viscount Saye and Sele and of Robert Greville, 2nd Baron Brooke, who were the early promoters of the Saybrook Colony, where Yale would later be founded.
 The arms of Saybrook College are described heraldically as: Quarterly I and IV azure, three lions rampant or; II and III sable, an engrailed cross within a border engrailed both or, and five roundels sable on the cross.

 The badge of Saybrook College is the grapevine, derived from the original seal of Saybrook Colony.
 The badge appears carved in various places around the college.